Evripidis Gkanias

 University of Edinburgh

-Evripidis (or Evri) is a post-doctoral Research Associate at the University of Edinburgh, School of Informatics, and the University of Groningen, Faculty of Science and Engineering.
+Evripidis (or Evri) is a post-doctoral Research Associate at the University of Edinburgh, School of Informatics.

 He is interested in bio-accurate artificial intelligence and information theory, and he currently studies the effectiveness of different forms of working memory constrained by insect neuroscience and nanotechnology hardware, aiming to build an anatomically-accurate polarised light compass circuit.